COVID-19 disrupts business as usual

 Meanwhile, the CDC on Sunday recommended that for the next eight weeks, organizers — groups, individuals, schools, workplaces and community locations — should cancel or postpone in-person events consisting of 50 or more people throughout the United States.

 As of today, 1,893 people in Minnesota had been tested for COVID-19, with 54 testing positive.
 Those positive tests came in Anoka, Benton, Blue Earth, Carver, Dakota, Hennepin, Olmsted, Ramsey, Renville, Stearns, Waseca, Washington and Wright counties, according to Minnesota Department of Health.
-Total confirmed cases in the U.S. were 4,138 with 71 deaths and 17 recoveries, according to the latest report by the Johns Hopkins Coronavirus Resource Center.
+Total confirmed cases in the U.S. are 4,661 with 85 deaths and 17 recoveries, according to the latest report by the Johns Hopkins Coronavirus Resource Center.

 The growing spread prompted health facilities in the area to increase safety protocols, including limiting access.